kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_battery.md

 The battery indicator shows the current battery percentage and, if supported, the remaining capacity (in mAh).
 Below that, you can see how fast your device is currently charging or discharging.
 Additionally, if your battery health is poor, you will see a warning.

 ## Battery history
 You can view the history of battery percentage by clicking the chart icon in the top-right corner.
-This displays the last day's history, as recorded by Trail Sense.
+This displays the last day's history, as recorded by Ocean Sense.

 The history is updated about every hour, you can disable this in 'Settings > Battery > Battery log'.
 If this is disabled, you will no longer see battery history and may not see time until full or empty.